VirgilSecurity/chat-back4app-android/README.md

 - Sign up for a [Back4app account][_back4app_account] and create a new app;
 - You’ need [Android Studio][_android_studio] for the coding work, we used 3.0.1.

-## Step 1: let’s set up the Back4app messenger app
+## Let’s set up the Back4app messenger app

 ### Import Project in Android Studio:
   - File -> New -> Project from Version Control -> Git